vamseeachanta/digitalmodel/README.md

 # Introduction

 Digital models for engineering assets.
-The objective of digital models is to utilize a single source of ascii inputs to generate equivalent analytical models to encompass lifecycle operations of a product.
+The objective of digital models is to utilize a single source of ascii inputs (single source of truth) to generate equivalent analytical models to encompass lifecycle operations of a product.

 These operations include (and not limited to) the following:
 - Analytical calculations